raquo/scala-dom-types/README.md

 The [scala-js-dom](http://scala-js.github.io/scala-js-dom/) project serves a very different purpose – it provides typed Scala.js interfaces to native Javascript DOM classes such as `HTMLInputElement`.
 You can use those types when you already have instances of DOM elements, but you can not instantiate those types without using untyped methods like `document.createElement` because that is the only kind of API that Javascript provides for this.

 On the other hand, _Scala DOM Types_ lets the consuming library create a type-safe _representation_ of real JS DOM nodes or trees, and it is up to your library's code to instantiate real JS nodes from the provided description.
-[Scala DOM Builder](https://github.com/raquo/scala-dom-builder) does it in the most straightforward way, but higher level libraries like React or [Snabbdom](https://github.com/raquo/Snabbdom.scala) could use those representations in their own ways, e.g. to create virtual DOM structures.
+[Scala DOM Builder](https://github.com/raquo/scala-dom-builder) does that in the most straightforward way, but higher level libraries like React or [Snabbdom](https://github.com/raquo/Snabbdom.scala) could use _Scala DOM Types_ in their own way, e.g. to create _virtual_ DOM structures.

 Oh and _Scala DOM Types_ **does** work on the JVM.
-Obviously you can't get native JS types there, but you can provide your own replacements for specific Scala.js types, or just not bother with such specificity.
+Obviously you can't get native JS types there, but you can provide your own replacements for specific Scala.js types, or just not bother with such specificity (see [`defs.sameRefTags`](https://github.com/raquo/scala-dom-types/blob/master/shared/src/main/scala/com/raquo/domtypes/generic/defs/package.scala)).

+## My Related Projects

+- [Scala DOM Builder](https://github.com/raquo/scala-dom-types) – Low-level Scala & Scala.js library for building and manipulating DOM trees
+- [Scala DOM TestUtils](https://github.com/raquo/scala-dom-testutils) – Test that your Javascript DOM nodes match your expectations
+- [Laminar](https://github.com/raquo/laminar) – Reactive UI library based on _Scala DOM Builder_
+- [Snabbdom.scala](https://github.com/raquo/Snabbdom.scala) – Scala.js interface to a popular JS virtual DOM library
+- [XStream.scala](https://github.com/raquo/XStream.scala) – Scala.js interface to a simple JS reactive streams library
+- [Cycle.scala](https://github.com/raquo/Cycle.scala) – Scala.js interface to a popular JS functional reactive library

 ## Author